 At Gettysburg National Park, the Visitor’s Center film (narrated by Morgan Freeman) gives a great introduction to the Civil War and the Battle of Gettysburg.
 The Cyclorama is a massive, 360-degree “Battle of Gettysburg” painting-in-the-round measuring 377 feet around and 42 feet high.
 The group stands in the center of this three-dimensional diorama as the events of the 3 day battle unfold in front of them, culminating with the fury of Pickett’s Charge.
 After this dramatic re-telling, students explore the museum exhibits at their own pace.

 At the National Civil War Museum, a group of reenactors passionate about the civil war and educating, host a variety of hands – on activities where kids get a better picture of life during the war.
 Areas to explore include musket firing, marching in formation, a signal corps station, and a surgery station.
 Kids will love the museum scavenger hunt!

 A licensed battlefield tour guide will board each bus as we embark on a two hour tour of the town and battlefield of Gettysburg.
 History will come alive as the students get out and explore the infamous Peach Orchard, Devil’s Den, and the site of Pickett’s Charge.
 These guides are awesome with kids, bringing history to life with sensational stories and fun activities.

 Find out what makes politics so exciting when we tour the Pennsylvania State Capitol Building is home to the PA House and Senate chambers and the Pennsylvania Supreme Court.
 The beauty and art of this majestic building serve as the backdrop for a lesson in Pennsylvania history and state government.

 At Hershey’s Chocolate World, you’ll learn how chocolate is made on the chocolate world ride.
 Browse the gift shop for souvenirs to bring home to family and friends.

-- $340 per student covers transportation, admissions, lodging, and meals. $30 of the cost is a school-required trip insurance that guarantees a full refund if we have to cancel the trip, or if your student is unable to go, for any reason.
+- The trip price covers transportation, professional planning, reenactors, admissions, lodging, and meals. $30 of the cost is a school-required trip insurance that guarantees a full refund if we have to cancel the trip, or if your student is unable to go, for any reason.